Internal Family Systems

 Meeting our organizers parts: life scheduler, task master, procrastinator

-In this IFS meditation, we are meeting the parts of ourselves which work hard to organize our life in daily life and make sure we accomplish things.
+In this IFS meditation, we are meeting the parts of ourselves who work hard to organize our daily life and make sure we accomplish things.
 We also meet the parts they might have a negative impact on.
 Meditation starts at 4.55.

 Meeting prejudiced parts and protectors

-This IFS meditation is focused on gently bringing to conscious parts that might hold racial prejudices.
+This meditation is focused on gently bringing to consciousness parts that might hold racial prejudices.
 By welcoming them and accepting them, we are encouraged to explore their fears so we can heal the prejudices we might have internalized.
 This video is guided by Loch Kelly.

 IFS meditation for anxiety

 Here, we connect with our anxious part to learn about its current concerns and its fears for the future.
-Meditation starts at 12.49.
+The IFS meditation starts at 12.49.